Our work on incorporation

 Because children and young people demand it

-Young people’s desire for incorporation has been put into a sharper focus through the Scottish Youth Parliament’s campaign Right Here, Right Now, initiated after more than 76% of the 700,000 young people who responded to the 2016-21 manifesto agreed that the UNCRC ‘should be fully incorporated into Scots law’.
+Young people’s desire for incorporation has been put into a sharper focus through the Scottish Youth Parliament’s campaign Right Here, Right Now.
+This campaign began after more than 76% of the 700,000 young people who responded to the Youth Parliament’s 2016-21 manifesto agreed that the UNCRC ‘should be fully incorporated into Scots law’.

 Children and young people have continued to advocate at the highest levels of government for their rights to be recognised through incorporation including at both the first and second annual Cabinet Meeting with Children and Young People.